The Oasys ADU is a prefabricated, 800 square foot home designed for ultimate flexibility.

 With a robust community of interior designers and architects, Downtown Los Angeles continues to strengthen its position as both a global design hub and a focal point in the national conversation on innovative housing.
 It’s no wonder, then, that the theme of the 2019 LA Design Festival was Accessory Dwelling Units (ADUs) — and the massive “Backyard Housing Boom” that’s sweeping California in the wake of a new state law that relaxes building regulations on backyard cottages, in-law suites, and other accessory residences.

-At the epicenter of the tiny living-focused festivities was the Oasys ADU, a fully functioning, prefabricated, 800 sq ft home built on site at ROW DTLA — and outfitted with a host of transforming and space-saving pieces from Resource Furniture.
+At the epicenter of the tiny living-focused festivities was the Oasys ADU, a fully functioning, prefabricated, 800 sq ft home built on-site at ROW DTLA — and outfitted with a host of transforming pieces from Resource.

 The Swing Sectional similarly transforms from queen bed to three-seat sectional with adjustable chaise lounge and under-seat storage, allowing the ADU’s living room to double as a bedroom for two adults.